rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

   there is no other sibling `z` such that `(x < z < y)` - i.e. `z` is subsequent to `x` and presequent to `y`
 * `(y next-sibling-of x) <=> (x previous-sibling-of y)`

+Note that it is assumed that the overall order of nodes includes the relationship of parent and child nodes.

+* `(p < c)`, if `(p parent-of c)`

+Note also, that all nodes are ordered according to the same order, regardless of what entities these nodes represent.
+That is, the nodes of a tree are not split into one or more groups which are then ordered separately (e.g. the display of a file-system: folders, then files).

 <!-- ======================================================================= -->
 ## (p contains c)